-9.3.1 Scheduling Inspections (Annual)
+9.3.1 Scheduling Inspections (Annual Routine)

-The BHA Inspections Department schedules all inspections.
+Formatted: Default Paragraph Font, Font: 12 pt Formatted: Default Paragraph Font, Font: 12 pt The BHA Inspections Department schedules all inspections.
 The Inspections Department will inform the Owner and the Participant of the date of the inspection in writing.

 The Inspections Department will ask the Participant to contact the Inspections Department to make other arrangements if the Apartment cannot be inspected at the assigned time.